Potassium Citrate-Sodium Citrate-Citric Acid Solution

 Indications and Usage for Potassium Citrate-Sodium Citrate-Citric Acid Solution

-Potassium Citrate-Citric Acid Solution is an effective alkalinizing agent useful in those conditions where long-term maintenance of an alkaline urine is desirable, such as in patients with uric acid and cystine calculi of the urinary tract, especially when the administration of sodium salts is undesirable or contraindicated.
+Potassium Citrate and Citric Acid Oral Solution USP is an effective alkalinizing agent useful in those conditions where long-term maintenance of an alkaline urine is desirable, such as in patients with uric acid and cystine calculi of the urinary tract, especially when the administration of sodium salts is undesirable or contraindicated.
 In addition, it is a valuable adjuvant when administered with uricosuric agents in gout therapy, since urates tend to crystallize out of an acid urine.
 It is also effective in correcting the acidosis of certain renal tubular disorders where the administration of potassium citrate may be preferable.
 This product is highly concentrated, and when administered after meals and before bedtime, allows one to maintain an alkaline urinary pH around the clock, usually without the necessity of a 2 A.M. dose.
 This product alkalinizes the urine without producing a systemic alkalosis in recommended dosage.
 It is highly palatable, pleasant tasting and tolerable, even when administered for long periods.
 Potassium citrate does not neutralize the gastric juice or disturb digestion.

-Severe renal impairment with oliguria or azotemia, untreated Addison’s disease, adynamia episodica hereditaria, acute dehydration, heat cramps, anuria, severe myocardial damage, and hyperkalemia from any cause.
-Known hypersensitivity to any ingredient.
+Severe renal impairment with oliguria or azotemia, untreated Addison's disease, adynamia episodica hereditaria, acute dehydration, heat cramps, anuria, severe myocardial damage, and hyperkalemia from any cause.

 Large doses may cause hyperkalemia and alkalosis, especially in the presence of renal disease.
 Concurrent administration of potassium-containing medication, potassium-sparing diuretics, angiotensin-converting enzyme (ACE) inhibitors, or cardiac glycosides may lead to toxicity.
-Do not exceed recommended dosage.
-Discontinue use if adverse reaction occurs.

 Should be used with caution by patients with low urinary output unless under the supervision of a physician.
 As with all liquids containing a high concentration of potassium, patients should be directed to dilute adequately with water to minimize the possibility of gastrointestinal injury associated with the oral ingestion of concentrated potassium salt preparations; and preferably, to take each dose after meals to avoid saline laxative effect.